 Rotigotine controls the symptoms of Parkinson's disease and restless legs syndrome but does not cure them.
 It may take several weeks before you feel the full benefit of rotigotine.
 Continue to use rotigotine patches even if you feel well.
 Do not stop using rotigotine transdermal patches without talking to your doctor.
-If you suddenly stop using rotigotine patches, you may experience fever, muscle stiffness, change in consciousness, or other symptoms.
+If you suddenly stop using rotigotine patches, you may experience fever, confusion, muscle stiffness, a lack of interest or concern for usual activities or things you usually care about, anxiety, depression, tiredness, difficulty falling asleep or staying asleep, sweating, or pain.
 Your doctor will probably decrease your dose gradually.

 Apply the patch to an area on the stomach, thigh, hip, flank (side of the body between the ribs and pelvis), shoulder, or upper arm.
 The area of skin should be clean, dry and healthy.
 Do not apply the patch to skin that is oily, red, irritated, or injured.
 Do not use creams, lotions, ointments, oils, or powders on the area of skin where the patch will be placed.
 Do not apply the patch to skin folds and areas of skin that could be under a waistband or rubbed by tight clothing.
 If the patch is to be applied to a hairy area, shave the area at least 3 days before applying the patch.
 Select a different area of skin each day such as changing from the right side to the left side or by moving from the upper body to the lower body.
 Do not apply the rotigotine patch to the same area of skin more often than once every 14 days.

 While you are wearing the patch, keep the area away from other sources of heat such as heating pads, electric blankets and heated waterbeds; or direct sunlight.
 Do not take a hot bath or use a sauna.